Measure and Probability on General Spaces

 I will denote the collection of null subsets by \mathcal{X}_{\mu = 0} = \{ \mathsf{x} \in \mathcal{X} \mid \mu(\mathsf{x}) = 0 \} \subset \mathcal{X}.

-Many formal calculations become particularly straightforward when every subset of a null subset is a null subset as well.
-This allows us to decompose null subsets into smaller subsets without having to worry about measurability concerns.
+Many formal calculations become particularly straightforward when every subset of a null subset is also a null subset.
+This allows us to, for example, decompose null subsets into smaller subsets without having to worry about measurability concerns.
 Any measure with recursively-consistent null subsets is known as a complete measure.

-Unfortunately many measures that we encounter in practice, for example many measures defined with respect to Borel \sigma-algebras, are not complete because not enough subsets are measurable.
-In these cases extending the initial \sigma-algebra to include every subset of the initial null subsets is particularly useful for more technical work.
-That said these considerations have little to no practical consequence.
+Unfortunately, many measures that we encounter in practice, specifically many measures defined with respect to Borel \sigma-algebras, are not complete because not enough subsets are measurable.
+In these cases, extending the initial \sigma-algebra to include every subset of the initial null subsets can be convenient for more technical work.
+That said, these considerations have little to no practical consequence.

 4.4 Measures and Probability Distributions In Practice

-The formal definition of measures and probability distributions tell us what form the consistent allocation of any quantity on any measurable space has to take, but it does not necessarily provide a way for constructing explicit allocations in practice.
-Specifically in almost all circumstances it is infeasible, if not outright impossible, to exhaustively specify the measure or probability allocated to every subset in the ambient \sigma-algebra.
+The formal definition of measures and probability distributions tell us what form the consistent allocation of any quantity on any measurable space has to take, but it does not necessarily provide a way to construct explicit allocations in practice.
+Specifically, in almost all circumstances it is infeasible, if not outright impossible, to exhaustively specify the measure or probability allocated to every subset in the ambient \sigma-algebra.
 Constructing and then storing infinitely large databases linking each measurable subset, or even just the non-null subsets, to their allocations is not particularly practical!

-That said in most of these cases those reduced allocations are still impractical to specify one-by-one.
-Because of that our introduction to general measure and probability theory will have to remain a bit abstract, without many explicit examples, for the time being.
+In most of these cases, however, those reduced allocations are still impractical to specify one-by-one.
+Because of that, our introduction to general measure and probability theory will have to remain a bit abstract, without many explicit examples, for the time being.

 In applied problems measures and probability distributions are almost always defined algorithmically, with rules to evaluate the measure or probability allocated to a subset on the fly instead of storing and retrieving the allocation from an exhaustive specification.
-We will introduce two of these algorithmic representations, and use them to define many useful allocations, in Chapter Five and Chapter Eight.
+We will introduce two of these algorithmic representations, and use them to define many useful allocations, in Chapter Six and Chapter Fourteen.

 5 Uniform Measures